 Since TheSpace2 has closed, I had a lot of time reflecting on my presence in the rope world.
-As an interim result, I will not schedule any tours or performances.
+As an interim result, I will only schedule very few appearances.
 My energy goes into working on my second book and into supporting communities that experience marginalization, hate, oppression.
 I am doing that locally where I can make a difference.

 I am grateful for all the experiences that I was able to have over the last decade.